dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 We have successfully covered how to upgrade your development and server environments from PHP 5 to PHP 7, gone through the features PHP 7 offers and also migrated two apps from PHP 5 to PHP 7.

-woot! woot!
+Woot!
+Woot!
 It's been quite a journey highlighting everything PHP 7 has to offer.
-PHP has grown tremendously over the years from been that toy language to a full-blown fast and enterprise language.
+PHP has grown tremendously over the years from a toy language to a full-blown fast and enterprise language.

 The [PHP Manual](http://php.net/manual/en/index.php) and [RFC](https://wiki.php.net/RFC) documents remain the most complete go-to reference for any of the new PHP 7 features.
 You can always leverage them for more information.